shrutikarne/recipe-share/README.md

 # recipe-share
-Recipe sharing website where yo u can search for a recipe or create a recipe and post it!
+Recipe sharing website where you can search for a recipe or create a recipe and post it!